vmanoilov/ChatMock/README.md

 - `--reasoning-summary` (choice of auto,concise,detailed,none)<br>
 Models like GPT-5 do not return raw thinking content, but instead return thinking summaries.
 These can also be customised by you.

+### Rate Limiting

+ChatMock includes built-in rate limiting to manage concurrent requests and prevent server overload.

+- `CHATMOCK_MAX_CONCURRENCY`: Maximum number of simultaneous upstream requests (default: 1)
+- `CHATMOCK_QUEUE_LIMIT`: Maximum number of queued requests before rejecting with 429 (default: 100)
+- `CHATMOCK_QUEUE_TIMEOUT_S`: Timeout in seconds for acquiring a permit from the queue (default: 60)

+When the server is busy, requests will be queued fairly or rejected with a 429 status and Retry-After header.
+The system also includes automatic retry with exponential backoff for upstream 429 errors.

 ## Notes
 If you wish to have the fastest responses, I'd recommend setting `--reasoning-effort` to low, and `--reasoning-summary` to none.
 All parameters and choices can be seen by sending `python chatmock.py serve --h`<br>